 If more information or reassurance was the solution, then everyone would settle down and get engaged in change programmes but that isn’t what happens.
-What we see is that some people seem more secure and get on board while others sit in the local cafe discussing conspiracy theories or working out their next move.
+What we see is that some people seem more secure and get on board while others sit in the local pub discussing conspiracy theories or working out their next move.

 This is a typical example of the cause-effect confusion.

 A change programme itself has no inherent power to make us feel or behave in a particular way.
-It’s only how we think about it that can do that, as evidenced by the wide range of different attitudes, responses and behaviours that people display during corporate change initiatives.
+Only our thinking can do that, as evidenced by the wide range of different attitudes, responses and behaviours that people display during corporate change initiatives.

-In his perception, the Cause=Effect formula was;
+In his perception, the Cause=Effect formula is;